JuliaPlanners/SymbolicPlanners.jl/docs/src/heuristics.md

 ## Relaxed Planning Graph Heuristics

-Several relaxed planning graph heuristics are provided by SymbolicPlanners.jl.
+Several relaxed planning graph heuristics are provided by **SymbolicPlanners.jl**.
 In contrast to most other planning systems, these implementations also support domains with non-Boolean fluents.